andjames/journocoders/README.md

 It highlights a few compelling use cases for satellite-derived data from Spire Global, including weather, aviation, and agricultural insights.

+> In addition to the files in this repo, hi-res (~100m) Weather and Soil Moisture demo data is available here (Note: files are large!): https://drive.google.com/drive/folders/1aRmoMjUaZwInAZ6418nsNJq13uXPxG_U

 ---

 ## 🌍 Overview